mattparker/lamplight-phpclient/docs/index.md

 You should see a json data structure listing the workareas in the system.
 If you've got this far then you've got valid credentials and enough set up in Lamplight to get a valid response.

+To do something useful you'll need to turn on some more permissions in admin > system administration > manage publishing settings.

 ## Getting started with the php client:

-1. Install using composer (or clone from GitHub).
+ 1. Install using [composer](https://getcomposer.org) (or clone from GitHub): `composer require lamplight/publishing-php-client`

  2. Save the API credentials you got earlier.
 The best way to handle these will depend on your environment, but a simple way is to save them in a file you can include:

 **lamplight_credentials.php**: